Algorithms for Sensor-Based Robotics

 Turn in assignments on Canvas.
 No email.

-Piazza is used for asking questions and posting comments.
-Please consider anonymous public comments/questions instead of private ones.
+Canvas is used for asking questions and posting comments.

 Schedule